aeirola/teddy-client/README.md

  - Do network requests and JSON (de)serialization there
  - Communication using Handlers?
 - Improve connection handling
- - Timeout detection
-  - No ping in 15 sec
  - Disconnection
   - On inactivity (~5min)
  - Network state detection
- - Line list resync on reconnect

 ----- Release? -----